Enhancing Cancer Diagnostics with AI

 Note: for Agents for Bedrock and Knowledge Bases for Bedrock, you are only charged for the models and vector databases you use, when applicable.

-As SageMaker is a more robust suite of services and has instances and infrastructure attached to its features, the cost breakdown is more complicated.
+As SageMaker AI is a more robust suite of services and has instances and infrastructure attached to its features, the cost breakdown is more complicated.
 As mentioned, there is cost associated with different features like training jobs, endpoints, notebook instances and more.
-AWS explanation is pretty well defined in the pricing page for SageMaker, with examples, instance types and deeper details around the cost breakdown.
+AWS explanation is pretty well defined in the pricing page for SageMaker AI, with examples, instance types and deeper details around the cost breakdown.

 To choose the right service for your own use-case, the following questions can serve as guidance: